 A day doesn’t go by lately without some new shiny toy being released for software developers to play with.
 A big challenge is deciding whether the new hotness is something you need to invest time in learning and using, or if it’s OK to let this particular popularity train pass you by.
-The recent release of the lightweight Visual Studio Code for You?
+The recent release of the lightweight Visual Studio Code editor is no exception.

-> Last night, I had the opportunity to present to the Microsoft Maniacs meetup in Sterling, VA.
+Last night, I had the opportunity to present to the Microsoft Maniacs meetup in Sterling, VA.
 I want to thank everyone who attended, and share my slides and code.
 The slides are embedded above, and also included in the Github repo for my presentation, which is linked below.

-> My thanks to everyone who attended my session at NoVA Code Camp 2015, “Building Services with ASP.NET Web API”.
+My thanks to everyone who attended my session at NoVA Code Camp 2015, “Building Services with ASP.NET Web API”.
 Below you’ll find my slides, as well as a link to the Github repository containing my demo code.
 Please note that the demo code contains many non-standard naming practices, so I would advise against using it as an example of how to name folders/classes in your Web API.

-> As promised, here’s my deck from this past Saturday’s Northern Virginia Code Camp, from my session on Getting Started with ASP.NET Web API.
+As promised, here’s my deck from this past Saturday’s Northern Virginia Code Camp, from my session on Getting Started with ASP.NET Web API.

-> A quick note for folks who attended the Apex Systems Tech Talk I did this past Thursday.
+A quick note for folks who attended the Apex Systems Tech Talk I did this past Thursday.
 As promised, I’ve published my slides to OneDrive, and they can be found here:

-> In this series, I’m exploring a variety of ways to build back-end data storage and services for Windows 8 apps (many of which, BTW, can also be used for other mobile and web apps as well).
+In this series, I’m exploring a variety of ways to build back-end data storage and services for Windows 8 apps (many of which, BTW, can also be used for other mobile and web apps as well).
 Here are the posts so far:

 Continue reading Building Back-end Data and Services for Windows 8 Apps: ASP.NET Web API